oneclick/rubyinstaller/README.txt

 To generate the Microsoft Windows Installer (MSI), you require have dotNET 2.0 for WiX toolset to work and dotNET 3.5 for Paraffin utility.

+NOTE: On Vista, run the rake task from an administrator command prompt or "/bin/patch" will fail during the build.